Web Data Source Introduction

-desktop products support the following types of Web datasources:
+Desktop supports the following Web datasources:

 1. OGC Standard Services (W*S)

-2. REST Services
+2. REST Service

 3. Google Map Service (GoogleMaps)

-4. MapWorld Service (MapWorld)
+4. MapWorld (MapWorld)

 5. Geovis Earth